aes5001/5GIIK-testbed/README.md

 #### OAI EPC - SPGWC and SPGWU

-Then you should change the directory in order to install control plane and data palne of SPGW.
+Then you should change the directory in order to install the control plane and data plane of SPGW.

 ```
 cd openair-cn-cupscd/build/scripts